Mirka Knaster

 My Works

-In this book, Munindra's students and friends remember him not only for his erudition and expert guidance, but especially for his embodiment of the Dharma.
-He was one of those rare individuals who live what they teach.
-Like his fellow countryman Gandhi, he demonstrated seamless integration rather than conflicted separation between daily life and spiritual practice.
+In poignant and humorous anecdotes, Munindra's students, family, and friends remember this unique and idiosyncratic teacher not only for his erudition and expert guidance, but especially for his embodiment of Dharma.
+He was one of those rare individuals who live what they teach, demonstrating seamless integration rather than conflicted separation between daily life and spiritual practice.
 Through his attitudes and behavior, he held out the potential of what is attainable: to be at home in this body, in this place, in this time, under these conditions--happy and at peace with oneself and in harmony with others.
-Munindra expressed in his being what neuroscientists are now able to confirm through sophisticated technology: by training the mind, one can change the brain so that positive emotions become enduring traits of one's character rather than occasional states.
+Munindra expressed in his being--by embodying 16 distinct qualities--what neuroscientists are now able to confirm through sophisticated technology: by training the mind, one can change the brain so that positive emotions become enduring traits of one's character rather than occasional states.
+Includes rare photographs.
+Available in English, Vietnamese, and Korean.

 Discovering the Body’s Wisdom: